Easing functions

 You can optionally loop the chain to make it run indefinitely.
 2

-Lastly, instead of an easing function, you can also supply a numeric function in its place.
+Instead of an easing function, you can also supply a numeric function in its place.
 This is handy if you want to model a value ramping up, holding steady, and then declining.
 3

 Examples